teoziyiivy/tp/docs/UserGuide.md

 Format: `library listfluids`

-## List Volume

-Command Word: ` `

-Description:

-Format: ` `

-## List Calories

-Command Word: ` `

-Description:

-Format: ` `

-## Help Commands
+## Help Command

-Command Word: `help commands`
+Command Word: `help`

-Description: Lists out the formats of input for meal, fluid, gym and weight commands.
+Description: Lists out the formats of input for meal, fluid, workout, weight and library commands and provides the hyperlink to the user guide for more tech-savvy users to read.

 Example of usage:

-`help commands`

-## Help UG

-Command Word: `help UG`

-Description: Provides the hyperlink to the user guide for more tech-savvy users to read.

-Example of usage:

-`help UG`
+`help`

 ## FAQ